 - Survey of data practices of PGIS platforms/community science groups.

 - Develop a framework for evaluation of participatory mapping and share lessons learned for effective practices for metadata, stewardship, validation, and management

 - Demonstrate the use of participatory mapping through case studies; e.g., underrepresented groups (slum, refugee, extreme poverty, isolated Pacific island communities) in relation to global challenges (e.g. health pandemic – COVID-19, climate change – flooding, Disaster Risk Reduction (DRR), biodiversity monitoring, etc.).

-- Collaborate with UN statistical offices to gather requirements and develop shared glossaries to support the inclusion of Citizen Science in the list of accepted ‘non-official’ data providers for the SDGs.
+- Collaborate with UN statistical offices and other UN stakeholders to gather requirements and develop shared glossaries to support the inclusion of participatory mapping in the list of accepted ‘non-official’ data providers for the SDGs.

 - Peter Elias, Department of Geography, University of Lagos, Nigeria